-A recent report projects that the global conveyor systems market will grow to $7.6 billion by 2022, creating a need to adopt more advanced systems that can improve production efficiency, cut costs and be customized to industry requirements.1 These systems must also be able to integrate with the latest intelligent software solutions to enable leveraging Internet of Things (IoT) capabilities for further efficiencies.
+A recent report projects that the global conveyor systems market will grow to $7.6 billion by 2022.
+This demand will be driven by more advanced conveying systems that can improve production efficiency, cut costs, and be customized to meet a range of industry requirements.1 These systems must also be able to integrate with the latest intelligent software solutions to enable Industrial Internet of Things (IIoT) capabilities for further efficiencies.
 As the momentum behind industrial conveyor systems continues to mount, conveyor selection will become more important for end-users operating distributions center, processing facilities, and warehouses.

 - Maximum throughput per time unit